 While walking along the Zayandehrud River, you will come across different bridge structures.
 Each of these bridges have something that is making them special in their own way.
 Shahrestan Bridge is one of the oldest bridges in Isfahan belonging to the 11 century.
 Khaju Bridge is the only bridge in Isfahan and even one of the rare ones in Iran that has tile decorations.
 Sio-se Pol Bridge is the longest bridge in Isfahan that has much historical importance.
 Joui and Marnaan Bridges are of the other famous bridges in Isfahan.

-Other Unique Attractions of Isfahan
+Other Unique Attractions

 If you have extra time visiting the city of Isfahan, there are many more attractions that you can visit which are introduced as below: